Evaluating the Symbol Binding Ability of Large Language Models for Multiple-Choice Questions in Vietnamese General Education: Experiments

 \subsection{Setup}

 In this section, our setup for experiments is deputed.

-\textbf{Few-shot prompt} Following \textcite{hendryckstest2021}, we feed large language models (presented in Section~\ref{baseline}) prompts like that shown in Figure~\ref{prompt}.
-We begin each prompt with ``Dưới đây là các câu hỏi trắc nghiệm (kèm đáp án) về [môn học]'' (English: ``The following are multiple choice questions (with answers) about [subject].''
+\textbf{Few-shot prompt} Following \citeauthor{hendryckstest2021}, we feed large language models (presented in Section~\ref{baseline}) prompts like that shown in Figure~\ref{prompt}.
+We begin each prompt with ``The following are multiple choice questions (with answers) about [subject].''
 For zero-shot evaluation, we append the question to the prompt.
 For few-shot evaluation, we add up to 5 demonstration examples with answers to the prompt before appending the question.
-All prompts end with ``Đáp án: '' (English: ``Answer: '').
-The model then produces probabilities for the tokens ``A,'' ``B,'' ``C,'' and ``D,'' (ViMMRC 2.0~\cite{sonlt2023} does not constrain the questions to have fixed four options), and we treat the highest probability option as the prediction.
+All prompts end with ``Answer: '').
+The model then produces probabilities for the tokens ``A'', ``B'', ``C'', and ``D'' (ViMMRC 2.0~\cite{sonlt2023} does not constrain the questions to have fixed four options), and we treat the highest probability option as the prediction.
 To ensure consistent evaluation, we created a test set with 5 fixed few-shot examples from the \textbf{sample test} of 2017 published by the Vietnamese Ministry of Education for each subject.

 \textbf{Evaluation Metric:} We initialize Accuracy for MCSB in this study.
 The formula is as follows in Equation~\ref{accuracy}:

 \textbf{Max sequence length:} We established a maximum sequence length of $4096$ tokens for all large language models except for GPT-4, for which we specified a maximum sequence length of $3073$ tokens due to an unexcepted error from OpenAI API.
 ViMMRC 2.0 is a corpus focused on literature collected from literature schoolbooks, which included extremely long paraphrases (over $3073$ and $4096$ tokens).
 Therefore, to ensure that the sequence lengths of ViMMRC 2.0 do not exceed the max sequence length GPT-4 and other LLMs ($3073$ and $40961$ tokens, respectively), we implemented SentenceTransformer\footnote{\url{https://huggingface.co/sentence-transformers/paraphrase-xlm-r-multilingual-v1}} \cite{reimers-gurevych-2019-sentence} to rank the passage and remove unnecessary sentences.
 In Figure \ref{fig:x}, the lengths of sentences after and before ranking and removing have been presented for GPT-4 on ViMMRC 2.0, and this pattern is similarly observed for other LLMs.